xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 Before you edit code on your site to utilize first-party cookies, complete these prerequisites:

-* Request an SSL certificate, as described in Implementation Steps for the Adobe Managed Certificate Program.
+* Request an SSL certificate, as described above in Implementation Steps for the Adobe Managed Certificate Program.
-* Create CNAME records.
+* Create CNAME records (see above).
-* Ping the hostname.
+* Ping the hostname (see above).

 After you have verified your hostname(s) are responding and forwarding to Adobe data collection servers, you can alter your implementation to point to your own data collection hostnames.